matomo-org/developer-documentation/docs/tracking-javascript.md

-# JavaScript API
+# Javascript Tracking client How-to

 Piwik is equipped with a powerful JavaScript Tracking API.
 Advanced users can use the Piwik tracking code to customize the way some of the web analytics data is recorded in Piwik.
-Plugin developers can also pass custom JSON data to the Piwik tracking script, and use this data in plugins.

 ## Where can I Find the Piwik Tracking Code?